Built Environment

 Progress:

 This goal was achieved in 2019.
-In keeping with the requirement that all comprehensive construction projects achieve LEED Gold certification at minimum, Yale has achieved twenty-seven LEED Gold and three LEED Platinum certifications as of 2022, with fifteen additional projects currently underway.
+In keeping with the requirement that all comprehensive construction projects achieve LEED Gold certification at minimum, Yale has achieved twenty-seven LEED Gold and three LEED Platinum certifications as of 2023.

 Goal: